Universal Seesaw Leptogenesis: Strong CP problem

 where $\tilde{G}_{\mu \nu} = \epsilon_{\mu \nu \alpha \beta} G^{\alpha \beta}$ with the Levi-Cevita pseudo-tensor $\epsilon_{\mu \nu \alpha \beta}$, and $\mathcal{M}_{u,d}$ denote the up- and down-type quark mass matrices.
 Parity removes the $CP$-odd term $\theta \tilde{G}_{\mu\nu} G^{\mu \nu}$, so that only the phases of the quark mass matrices need to be considered.
 The freedom to perform $\text{SU}(2)_L \times \text{SU}(2)_R \times \text{U}(1)_X$ gauge transformations (see, for example, Ref.~\cite{Zhang:2007da}) is used to render the VEVs of $H_{L,R}$ real \cite{Babu:1989rb}.
 The $6\times 6$ quark mass matrices $\mathcal{M}_{u,d}$ have the following structure

-where we focus on the up-quark sector for brevity.
+where we focus on the up-quark sector for brevity, and the mass matrices of the vector-like quarks were defined in Eq.~\eqref{eq:MU}.
 The upper left zero block arises from the gauge structure and because we only consider renormalizable couplings.
 Owing to the generalized parity $\mathcal{P}$, one finds that

 and the same result holds for the down-type quarks.
 In Ref.~\cite{Babu:1989rb}, it was shown that one-loop contributions to $\text{Arg}(\text{det}[ \mathcal{M}_{u,d}])$ vanish.
-The authors of Ref.~\cite{deVries:2021pzl} demonstrated that corrections can occur at two-loops if the generalized parity is softly broken: this can occur either when the tree-level mass matrix of the vector-like fermions is non-Hermitian $M_{u,d}\neq M_{u,d}^\dagger$ or from the phenomenologically unavoidable mass splitting in the scalar potential $\mu_R^2\neq \mu_L^2$.
+The authors of Ref.~\cite{deVries:2021pzl} demonstrated that corrections can occur at two-loops if the generalized parity is softly broken: this can occur either when the tree-level mass matrix of the vector-like fermions is non-Hermitian \;$M_{U,D}\neq M_{U,D}^\dagger$ or from the phenomenologically unavoidable mass splitting in the scalar potential $\mu_R^2\neq \mu_L^2$.
 The contribution from the vector-like fermions is by far the larger one \cite{deVries:2021pzl}.
 However, note that while the soft scalar mass term is almost necessary for a viable phenomenology, there is no reason to consider non-Hermitian fermion masses, and these fermionic terms will never be induced by the soft breaking in the scalar sector.

 For the case of spontaneously broken parity with the parity odd singlet scalar $S$, there exists an additional $CP$ violating contribution to the vector-like quark masses from the allowed operators

 after $S$ condenses.
 At tree level these terms do not contribute to $\overline{\theta}$ due to the upper left zero block in $\mathcal{M}_{u,d}$ in Eq.~\eqref{eq:MU}.
 However, there occurs a shift of $\overline{\theta}$ at one loop of the order \cite{Craig:2020bnv}